 Led by CEO Coach Kathy Kemper and IFE Steward the Hon.
 Dr. R. David Edelman, the event included H.E.
 Emily Margarethe Haber of Germany, H.E.
 Erzhan Kazykhanov of Kazakhstan, H.E.
 Nersesyan of Armenia, H.E.
 Jonatan Vseviov of Estonia, and H.E.
 Stanislav Vidovic of Slovenia, who also heard from Laura Peter, Deputy Under Secretary of Commerce for Intellectual Property and Deputy Director of the USPTO.

-These members of IFE’s Diplomatic leadership gathered over boxed lunches and off-the-record conversation that covered current issues in IP, from patents and trademarks to the significant challenges of infringement that U.S. and global companies face in today’s changing digital environment.
+These members of IFE’s Diplomatic leadership gathered over boxed lunches and conversation that covered current issues in IP, from patents and trademarks to the significant challenges of infringement that U.S. and global companies face in today’s changing digital environment.

 Also discussed was the key role that the USPTO and the American innovation community can play in encouraging a more diverse set of inventors and business leaders in and around science, technology, and engineering — all vital to the future of the global economy.

 The discussion concluded with some of the new challenges the USPTO and counterparts around the world will face, with the advent of ever-expanding universe of artificial intelligence systems and new innovations in biology and medicine — including from many countries that have historically had only small numbers of applications for U.S. IP protection.